top of page

 Anxiety

 Anxiety symptoms include worrying, apprehension, tension, and physical symptoms (e.g., sweating, dizziness, muscle tension).
-It can also be associated with trouble concentrating, irritability, and sleep problems.
-While anxiety is a normal human experience and beneficial in some situations, anxiety can become a problem when the worrying and apprehension cause impairment in functioning or when the body’s natural "fight-or-flight" response emerges in nonthreatening situations.
+Anxiety can also be associated with trouble concentrating, irritability, and sleep problems.
+While anxiety is a normal human experience and beneficial in some situations, it can become a problem when the worrying and apprehension cause impairment in functioning or when the body’s natural "fight-or-flight" response emerges in nonthreatening situations.

 Information on anxiety symptoms & disorders in children